 The manager will operate in a manner of care as do other responsible hospitality managers.
 Managers are always educating themselves, staff, and patrons about premises safety.
-The management will provide employees with a list of local house policy to be enforced by their observations.
-House policies can be posted and explained to patrons which agreed to them as conditions of entry.
-House policy can be stricter then state laws and city ordinances.
+The management will provide employees with a list of local house policies to be enforced by their observations.
+House policies can be posted and explained to patrons who agreed to them as conditions of entry.
+House policy can be stricter than state laws and city ordinances.
 Employees will state to educate patrons, ‘It is our house policy and a condition of entry.”
 The trained ability of servers to deal with unwanted possible problems reduces loss opportunity.
-Opportunity for problems the only thing that employees can try to control.
+Opportunity for problems is the only thing that employees can try to control.
 Danger from alcohol use can always create sudden and unexpected patron acts.
 The education of patron’s instant communication with staff can create safer environments.
 When dealing with active drinkers remember that you may have to repeat everything!!!!
 Some patrons may become confused because they cannot understand what your house policy is for acceptable conduct.

 People who are drinking alcohol can get confused because of the effect of “many poly impairments and alcohol.”
-Bartenders may fulfill their responsible of a duty of care, threw continual and ongoing checking the customer’s state of well-being by SCAB.
-The employee’s responsible observation and control of patron’s alcohol consumption is done by SCAB.
+Bartenders may fulfill their responsibility of a duty of care, threw continual and ongoing checking of the customer’s state of well-being by SCAB.
+The employee’s responsible observation and control of the patron’s alcohol consumption are done by SCAB.
 SCAB is the staff checking of patrons for changes in speech, coordination, appearance, and behavior.
 Patrons that become possibly impaired will tend to show traits of unwanted customer behavior and misjudgment.
 Many patrons pregame and have a higher tolerance for alcohol are continually and ongoing revisited by staff “SCAB” during their time of service.
 Some patrons never seem to show signs of possible intoxication or obviously impaired behaviors because of their tolerance.
 Some patrons may possibly become a danger to themselves and society.
 Remember that people drinking alcohol will become confused.
 Patrons may not be aware of the personnel changes that are occurring around them and possible dangers.
 Safe drinking habits should be taught by bartenders and staff to keep patrons and society safer.
 Remember training experience drinkers to make safer drinking decisions helps servers make safe money and more returning patrons.

-Responsible alcohol drinking is educated by staff when developing more controlled patron consumption rates, especially when patrons behavior include eating food and drinking water, planning ahead to have safe transportation home, and drinking with friends when happy and not sad.
+Responsible alcohol drinking is educated by staff when developing more controlled patron consumption rates, especially when patrons’ behavior includes eating food and drinking water, planning ahead to have safe transportation home, and drinking with friends when happy and not sad.
 Servers are professional adult caregivers with a legal duty to assist patrons.
 Remember ‘two people got to go” when assisting possibly impaired patrons.
-Staff controlling of aggressive drinking at special the event are done by assigning a person to act a social lifeguard in the group.
+Staff controlling of aggressive drinking at the special event is done by assigning a person to act as a social lifeguard in the group.
 The lifeguard will help to control group behavior and patron drinking.
 The lifeguard will intervene when needed and arrange for their safe transportation if needed.
-The effects of alcohol on experienced patron’s behavior are hard to diagnose because of higher patron tolerances.
+The effects of alcohol on experienced patron behavior are hard to diagnose because of higher patron tolerances.
 Heavy alcohol drinking does not create smarter behaviors.
 Ten percent of the populous consumes 70 percent of the alcohol produced.
-Alcohol can affect the patron’s learning, memory, decision-making and social behaviors.
+Alcohol can affect the patron’s learning, memory, decision-making, and social behaviors.
 Long-term alcohol abuse also causes possible changes in understanding, judgment, emotion, anxiety, and social reasoning.”
 Low levels of alcohol may improve blood flow to the brain, (making you think you are smarter) but that effect quickly does not last.
 “At some levels, there is a change where alcohol is aggressively put into your body can create greater dangers.
 While the effects of alcohol consumption differ with certain groups of drinkers.
 The majority of alcohol is consumed by ten percent of the populous.
 Responsible drinking can lower the risk of cardiovascular disease, depression, and help maintain cognitive function.
 Heavy drinking consumption can create the opportunity for dangerous effects on the brain which can affect thinking and reasoning.